NikolaiT/incolumitas/content/Security/detecting-brightdata.md

 }
 ```

-And this is me without any proxy visiting my detection site:
+And this is me with my own Laptop and Browser and without any proxy visiting my detection site:

 ```json
 {